Consumer Credit - G.19

 May include loans reported either at market value or book value.

 This term adjusted for any market value loans reported in the previous item.
 We make market-to-book adjustments by subtracting the amount of any loans that are reported at market value and adding back their unpaid principal balance.

 Unpaid principal balance of loans held as trading assets.

-Monthly estimates for commercial banks are generated from the Weekly Report of Selected Assets and Liabilities of Domestically Chartered Commercial Banks and U.S. Branches and Agencies of Foreign Banks (FR 2644).5 Data collected for this report include the outstanding amount of selected balance sheet items, including items on loans, securities, and borrowings from a sample of member and nonmember domestically chartered commercial banks and U.S. branches and agencies of foreign banks.
-As of April 2011, the panel consists of an authorized random stratified sample of about 875 domestically chartered commercial banks and U.S. branches and agencies of foreign banks.
+Monthly estimates for depository institutions are generated from the Weekly Report of Selected Assets and Liabilities of Domestically Chartered Commercial Banks and U.S. Branches and Agencies of Foreign Banks (FR 2644).5 Data collected for this report include the outstanding amount of selected balance sheet items, including items on loans, securities, and borrowings from a sample of member and nonmember domestically chartered commercial banks and U.S. branches and agencies of foreign banks.
+The panel consists of an authorized random stratified sample of about 875 domestically chartered commercial banks and U.S. branches and agencies of foreign banks.
 Participation in the survey is voluntary.
 See table 2 for the specific FR 2644 line items used in our calculations.

 Table 2.
-FR 2644 Items in Indicator for Commercial Banks
+FR 2644 Items in Indicator for Depository Institutions

 |Revolving credit = WRSS2008|